le0kar0ub1/LightBeam/mkhelper/README.md

 The build is assured by a builder present at `builder/builder.mk` callable from everywhere.

-## Work with this builder in a makefile
+## Work with this builder in a Makefile

 Define Some Variable: